Aarception/Mo-information-security-portfolio/README.md

     Responsibility: Containment or Board Notice that births instantaneously the risk for derivative suit exposure

 I don't want anything from you, neither a job nor a single dollar and all my offers of contribution have already been rejected without even the dignity of consideration.
-I have nothing to lose.

 Yet I have been modeled as not the adversary, and not treated like one, without moddeling the cost of treating me to adversarialism.